kriete/bmp280_median_logger/README.md

 ### Installation
 ##### Requirements
 This package requires numpy and pandas to run.
 Besides, it uses the Adafruit BMP280 python library (originating from https://github.com/bastienwirtz/Adafruit_Python_BMP).
-This file is included in the pacakge.
+This file is included in the package.
 However, this module uses the Adafruit Python GPIO https://github.com/adafruit/Adafruit_Python_GPIO.
 To install it: clone the Adafruit Python GPIO repository and install it with:
 ```sh
 $ git clone https://github.com/adafruit/Adafruit_Python_GPIO.git